Simko Shikak revolt (1918–1922): Revolt

+A Kurdish soldier standing beside the severed head of Mohammad Taqi Pessian.

+In April 1921, a number of Khorasani Kurds led by Farajullah Khan revolted against Mohammad Taqi Pessian, 600 of the 1,000 Quchan gendarmerie were disarmed, thereby strengthening the power of the Kurdish insurgents.
+3 October 1921, the Kurds killed Pessian in the vicinity of Jafarabad and then decapitated his corpse in Quchan.
+The Kurds also executed a number of gendarmerie forces, with between 12 and 100 people killed.

 In September 1921, a detachment led by Hasan Arfa, which was reinforced from Tehran to Tabriz, was attacked by Simko and his 4,000 men.
 The detachment was completely defeated and half of the army died.

 In the battle of Gulmakhana, Kurdish forces under the command of Simko Shikak took control over Gulmakhana and the Urmia-Tabriz road from Iranian forces.
 Simko ordered his advisor and commander-in-chief of the armed forces, Amar Khan Shikak, to attack the enemy forces.
 Amar Khan, along with an armed force and 200 warriors, destroyed enemy positions in the battle of Shekar Yazi and killed Amir Arshad.
-In the Battle of Sawcubilax, Reza Shah, dispatched Khaloo Qurban to counter Kurdish expansion, but he was defeated and killed by Simko's forces in 1922.
+In the Battle of Sawcubilax, Reza Khan, dispatched Khaloo Qurban to counter Kurdish expansion, but he was defeated and killed by Simko's forces in 1922.
 In the battle for the conquest of Mahabad (then named Savoujbolagh Mokri), Simko himself commanded his forces with the help of Seyyed Taha Shamzini.
 After a tough battle in October 1921, Iranian forces were defeated and their commander Major Malakzadeh along with 600 Iranian Gendarmeries was killed.
 Simko also conquered Maragheh and encouraged the Lurs tribes of western Iran to revolt.

 At this time, the government in Tehran tried to reach an agreement with Simko on the basis of limited Kurdish autonomy.
 Simko had further organized a Kurdish army, which grew stronger and stronger.
 Since the central government could not control his activities, he continued to expand the areas of western Iran under his control.
 By 1922, the cities of Baneh and Sardasht were under his administration.

 In the battle of sari Taj in 1922, Simko's forces could not resist the Iranian Army's onslaught in the region of Salmas and were finally defeated and the castle of Chari, where Simko's forces were camping, was occupied.
 The strength of the Iranian Army force dispatched against Simko was 10,000 soldiers.
 Simko and one thousand of his mounted soldiers, took refuge in what was now Turkey, where they were forced to lay down their weapons.